AdobeDocs/commerce-frontend-core/src/pages/ui-components/grid-data-provider.md

 ---
-group: ui-components-guide
-title: GridDataProvider component
+title: GridDataProvider component | Commerce Frontend Development
+decsription:
 contributor_name: Atwix
 contributor_link: https://www.atwix.com/
 ---

+# GridDataProvider component

 The GridDataProvider [UI component](https://glossary.magento.com/ui-component) is a data provider for the [Listing](listing-grid.html) component.
 It provides data in specific format which is shared among all UI components in the scope of the [Listing](listing-grid.html) component.